 The Guildhall was built in 1828 as Derby's Town Hall.
 Following a fire in 1841, a state visit by Queen Victoria in 1891, and the infamous trial of Alice Wheeldon in 1917, it closed in 1949 with the opening of the new Council House on Corporation Street.
 The Council then converted the building into a theatre, opening in 1975.

 The Guildhall Theatre is now a grade II listed building.
 It’s a small and intimate venue that’s predominantly used by amateur theatre groups and dance schools, in addition to hosting folk, comedy, children's entertainments, jazz and touring theatre events, plus our annual Christmas show for younger children.
-There are large and small clubroom areas located adjacent to the venue, which are used for fringe-type performances, small exhibitions, rehearsals, education workshops, trade shows and CD/book fairs.
+There are large and small clubroom areas located adjacent to the venue, which are used for fringe-type performances, small exhibitions, rehearsals, education workshops, trade shows and album launches.

 The original Assembly Rooms building was built between 1765 and 1774.
 The building was destroyed by a fire in 1963.
 The new Assembly Rooms was opened in 1977 by the Queen Mother.
 On Friday 14 March 2014, the Assembly Rooms was again hit by a fire in the plant room above the Assembly Rooms car park, which adjoins the building.
 The fire destroyed the plant room and made the Assembly Rooms unusable.